 The university will continue to have open lines of communication, including anonymous reporting of compliance issues on campus.
 It is imperative that prompt and thorough investigations of any compliance issues are handled swiftly and diligently after an incident.
-This includes real time communication and updates with the University Compliance & Integrity Manager.
+This includes real time communication and updates with the University Compliance, Ethics, and ERM Officer.

-Following any incident, the University Compliance & Integrity Manager and the impacted unit(s) will engage in after-action reviews of how incidents were handled and identify any areas or opportunities for continual improvement.
+Following any incident, the University Compliance, Ethics, and ERM Officer and the impacted unit(s) will engage in after-action reviews of how incidents were handled and identify any areas or opportunities for continual improvement.
 Each compliance owner will adopt rapid response protocols and identify thorough communications channels to help address incidents as they arise.